Urban areas, farmland, and rocky cliffs. May gather in large flocks in urban parks where people feed them.Back to top

 Seeds, fruits, rarely invertebrates.
 Pigeons also readily eat food intentionally or unintentionally left by people, including bread crumbs and littered food.Back to top

 Males typically choose the nest site, then sit in place and coo to attract a mate.
 The site is a nook, cranny, or ledge on either cliffs or manmade structures, often beneath eaves or an overhang.
 Pigeons may nest in stairwells, in rooms of abandoned buildings, or rain gutters.

 During nest building, the female sits on the nest and makes a flimsy platform of straw, stems, and sticks from materials brought to her one at a time by the male.
 Pigeons reuse their nests many times, and they don't carry away the feces of their nestlings the way many birds do.
 This means that over time the lightweight nest grows into a sturdy, potlike mound, sometimes incorporating unhatched eggs and mummies of dead nestlings.

-- Lowther, Peter E. and Richard F. Johnston.
-2014.
-Rock Pigeon (Columba livia), In The Birds of North America, No. 13 (A. Poole, Ed.).
-The Birds of North America Online, Ithaca, New York.
+Lowther, Peter E. and Richard F. Johnston.
+(2014).
+Rock Pigeon (Columba livia), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Partners in Flight (2017).
 Avian Conservation Assessment Database.
 2017.

 Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2017).
 The North American Breeding Bird Survey, Results and Analysis 1966–2015.
 Version 2.07.2017.
 USGS Patuxent Wildlife Research Center, Laurel, MD, USA.